 I dig that truth and belief have nothing to do with each other and yet create each other.
 I dig that the human ego is extraordinarily narrow-minded when it comes to consensual reality and maybe for good reason.
 Few of us want to connect the dots that lead us to the unpleasant possible truths such as the possibility that our difference from other life on earth is the result of some long-dead biotechnically advanced alien's dabbling, especially since it's hard to prove it in any 'scientific' manner and it's scary to think about.
 We scoff but it's partly that we don't want to be considered 'nuts.'
 But those who would hear the horrible truth can't help but go nuts, unless it's told to us as fiction.

-click here and get it through me!) and I suspect it's because it's too close to the truth; it fills in all the missing dots between ancient astronauts and demons, such as: the 'missing link' in human evolution; how the true story of our creation is encoded in our 'junk' DNA, ready to be projected back as soon as we evolve enough to access it, as if our brain is a video game and we've only mastered the first level..and there a thousand more levels still encoded on our grey matter DVD-ROM waiting for us to access.
+FIVE MILLION YEARS TO EARTH (1967) has been unavailable on DVD in this country for some time, and used DVDs go for upwards of $70 (if you want to buy it, click here and get it through me!) and I suspect it's because it's too close to the truth; it fills in all the missing dots between ancient astronauts and demons, such as: the 'missing link' in human evolution; how the true story of our creation is encoded in our 'junk' DNA, ready to be projected back as soon as we evolve enough to access it, as if our brain is a video game and we've only mastered the first level..and there a thousand more levels still encoded on our grey matter DVD-ROM waiting for us to access.

 This idea that sensory impressions of alien contact is buried in our DNA connects with the theories held by scientists like Rick Strassman, who suggests alien abduction-hallucination experiences might actually be DNA code playbacks, which can arise naturally through neuron misfires or be triggered by DMT.
 The idea that the film's spaceships precede our known civilization enhances the "we are them" aspect.
 Dude, I'm totally tripping.
 The crystalline structures in the craft are totally storage for DNA, as intricate and powerful than human consciousness and the entirety of the internet all within just one crystal, here rendered in 'web'-ish sheet plastic that makes it look cheaper than the flimsiest carnival haunted house tableaux.

 Like PLAN NINE FROM OUTER SPACE, QUATERMASS is as marred (or enhanced depending on your Brechtian tastes) by lame special effects as it is alive with post-Roswell "truth" (as I write about here).
 The spaceship looks like two uninstalled hot tubs taped together and the grasshoppers look like beatnik sculptures that would be right at home with Dick Miller's "Dead Cat" in BUCKET OF BLOOD (1956); the visions of life on Mars looks suspiciously like a fussball table with grasshopper heads stuck onto the little wooden soccer players.
 Explosions are indicated by the wave of a sparkler in front of the camera.
 But I actually love this kind of cheap sideshow flimflam, it credits the audience with having a child's imagination enough to fill in all the blanks (with their own DNA-encoded projection memories), With the help of imagination we can be literally hallucinate better effects for the story --we can literally 'see' details that aren't there.
 When we're adults these details are dismissed as 'hallucinations.'
-Oh the fools!
-THE FOOLS!
+Oh the fools!!